twilbur1997/AWSPricingCalc/README.md

 This is all fully open-source, the AWS Pricing Calculator is free to use and I haven't ever had trouble crawling it.

-I may be looking to host this within AWS in the future, either with a Lambda or a small EC2 instance.
-I also want to try to build a SlackBot to be able to publish this information to a Slack Channel.
+~~I may be looking to host this within AWS in the future, either with a Lambda or a small EC2 instance.
+I also want to try to build a SlackBot to be able to publish this information to a Slack Channel.~~

+I finally deployed it to a small EC2 instance, and have the code running on the hour every hour from 9am Pacific to 9pm Pacific.
+I also set up a Lambda function to send a text to me whenever there is a new service announced!

 Thanks for the interest, feel free to send me any questions!